A likelihood-based approach for multivariate categorical response regression in high dimensions: Simulation studies

-Under this construction, we can see $D'(-u_4 + u_3 + u_1, u_1, u_2, u_3, u_4, -u_1 + u_4 + u_2) = 0.$ \end{itemize} Under Model 1, each of the ten predictors corresponding to the nonzero rows of $\beta^*$ affect both marginal probabilities and log odds ratios almost surely.
+Under Model 1, each of the ten predictors corresponding to the nonzero rows of $\beta^*$ affect both marginal probabilities and log odds ratios almost surely.
 Under Model 4, each of the predictors corresponding to nonzero rows of $\beta^*$ affects only the marginal probabilities.
-Next, we consider two intermediate models which have a combination of predictors affecting only the marginal probabilities, and affecting both marginal probabilities and log odds ratios. \begin{itemize} \item[] \textbf{Model 2}: We randomly select 6 rows of $\beta^*$ to be nonzero and consist elements which are each independent realizations of a ${\rm Uniform}(-3,3)$ random variable.
-Then, we select an addition 4 rows of $\beta^*$ to be generated in the same manner as Model 4. \item[] \textbf{Model 3}: We randomly select 3 rows of $\beta^*$ to be nonzero and consist elements which are each independent realizations of a ${\rm Uniform}(-3,3)$ random variable.
-Then, we select an addition 7 rows of $\beta^*$ to be generated in the same manner as Model 4. \end{itemize} Under Models 1--3, the joint probability mass function is needed to specify the distribution of $(Y_1, Y_2 \mid x)$.
-However, under Models 2 and 3, a decreasing number of predictors affect the log odds ratios: only six predictors under Model 2 and three predictors under Model 1.
-Model 4, conversely, is equivalent to generating the responses under separate multivariate multinomial logistic regression models, i.e., only $(Y_1 \mid x)$ and $(Y_2 \mid x)$ are needed to specify the joint probability mass function $(Y_1, Y_2 \mid x)$.
-However, the same set of predictors dictate both marginal distributions.
+Next, we consider two intermediate models which have a combination of predictors affecting only the marginal probabilities, and affecting both marginal probabilities and log odds ratios. \begin{itemize} \item \textbf{Model 2}: We randomly select six rows of $\beta^*$ to be nonzero and consist of elements which are each independent realizations of a ${\rm Uniform}(-3,3)$ random variable.
+Then, we select an additional four rows of $\beta^*$ to be generated in the same manner as in Model 4. \item \textbf{Model 3}: We randomly select three rows of $\beta^*$ to be nonzero and consist of elements which are each independent realizations of a ${\rm Uniform}(-3,3)$ random variable.
+Then, we select an additional seven rows of $\beta^*$ to be generated in the same manner as in Model 4. \end{itemize}